How Long Do Pool Cover Pumps Last? Lifespan & Replacement

 To get the most from your cover pump investment, choose quality over price, perform regular maintenance, and replace proactively rather than reactively.
 A $150 quality pump that lasts 6 years provides better value than a $75 pump replaced every 2 years.
 Keep spare parts like float switches and power cords on hand for quick repairs during the season.

 Safety Warning: Always disconnect power before inspecting or servicing cover pumps.
-Use GFCI-protected outlets and never operate pumps with damaged cords or in standing water that could create shock hazards.
+Use GFCI-protected outlets and never operate pumps with damaged cords or electrical components that could create shock hazards.

 Need More Help?